ashtonjamesd/claim/README.md

 ## Grouping

 `describe` groups tests.
 Test failures show which group they belong to.
+It applies to all tests below the `describe` until another is declared.

 ```c
 describe("parser")